 - have been notified to self-isolate on or after 28 September 2020, and

 - have been told to self-isolate by NHS Test and Trace, or from 10 December 2020 via the NHS COVID-19 App, either because you’ve tested positive for coronavirus or have recently been in close contact with someone who has tested positive, and

 - be employed or self-employed, and

 - be unable to work from home and will lose income as a result, and

-- be currently receiving (or are the partner of someone in the same household who is currently receiving) either Universal Credit, Working Tax Credit, income-related Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit, and
+- be currently receiving (or are the partner of someone in the same household who is currently receiving) either Universal Credit, Working Tax Credit, income-related Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support (this benefit is not the Self Employed Income Support Grant (SEISS)), Housing Benefit and/or Pension Credit, and

 - make a claim within 42 days of the first day of your self-isolation

 You must meet all of the above criteria to be eligible for a payment.